-- Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly basis (last 12 months). - Average dollar of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Are accounts commingled?
+- · Procedures for dissemination of reports to investors and trustees. - Average number of investors remitted to on a monthly or quarterly basis (last 12 months). - Average balance of monthly remittances (last 12 months). - Number of late remittances in the last 12 months. - Are accounts commingled?
 If so, how long?

-- Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - Website availability, usage and security. - · Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - Future initiatives.
+- · Core servicing system strengths and weaknesses. - Capacity remaining in the servicing system. - · Website availability, usage and security. - Procedures for vendor selection and oversight. - Disaster recovery/business continuity plans and success of last test. - Frequency of full-system backup. - · Future initiatives. - Security measures employed to ensure compliance with national and EU data protection laws.